Are you Loving The Wrong Person | Are You doing It Again?

 We know the heart wants what it wants, which may explain why we sometimes fall in love with the wrong people who are simply not suitable for us.

-Maybe they would like to have children, perhaps even a lot of children and the idea of having several mini versions of yourself running around is not one you imagine.
+Maybe they would like to have children, perhaps even a lot of children, and the idea of having several mini versions of yourself running around is not one you imagine.

-For example, perhaps you constantly bring up small things that need to change to feel more comfortable or happier in the relationship, yet nothing changes.
+For example, perhaps you constantly bring up small things that need to change to feel more comfortable or happier in the relationship, yet nothing ever changes.

 You may be in a relationship with someone whose schedule doesn’t match yours, no matter how frustrating it can be.

 Another sign may be that you’re giving up some good habits for them once you are in a relationship.
 It’s time for you to learn how to say no.

 “Love is the strange bewilderment which over-takes one person on account of another person.”